Nael-Studio/nael-platform/examples/auth-http/README.md

 ## Experiment further

-- Adjust `config/default.yaml` to seed different users or change the session TTL passed to `AuthModule`
+- Adjust `config/default.yaml` to seed different users, tweak MongoDB connection details, or change the session TTL
 - Swap in a real BetterAuth adapter by installing the library in this example and providing `instance` via the module options
 - Extend the request middleware in `main.ts` to add rate limiting, auditing, or multi-tenant routing